-Gilchrist offers extensive counseling and support services to those grieving a loss.
+Gilchrist offers extensive grief support services to those grieving a loss.
 In addition to one-on-one counseling sessions, we offer grief support groups, workshops and remembrance events.
 Below is an overview of our offerings.
 All programs are held in one of our office locations (unless otherwise noted): Hunt Valley, Howard County, Towson and GBMC.
 Registration is required.
 Most programs are offered at no cost with an option for a suggested donation to the Grief Services Program.

 Grief Support Groups

 Gilchrist’s grief support groups encourage mutual support and understanding by providing an environment where participants can discuss topics related to grief, explore their feelings and learn coping strategies.
 It can be difficult to hear other people’s stories when newly grieving, so we encourage you to consider first participating in individual counseling or to wait a few months after your loss to participate in a support group.
 The groups are available to anyone in the community grieving a loss.
 Groups meet for 6 weeks unless otherwise noted.

 Remembering Our Parents

 For adults who have lost parents.
 Explore feelings of loss, changing status and changing relationships.
 Participants will gain survival skills and tools for coping with grief while engaging in a safe and respectful group.

 Loss of Spouse/Life Partner